18F/dol-whd-14c/EnvironmentsReview.md

-WIP, lots I'm cleaning up/writing here - AS:
+_WIP, lots I'm cleaning up/writing here - AS:_

+Dev QA Sprint Workflow Tenets
+CONTRIBUTING.md
+DeliveryProcess.md
+older doc

 please go ahead.
 There is some environment info sprinkled in there as well.
 My document did not verbalize the ZenHub custom swim lanes/labels which I assume your document will.
 I believe "Integration" environment is also being used to feature test during the sprint as Kyle mentioned.
 Integration Env = Current Sprint; QA Env = Previous Sprint + potential fixes applied in Current Sprint